naiborhujosua/naiborhujosua.github.io/consultations.md

 ---
 layout: page
 title: 60 minute Call
-subtitle: An opportunity to consult regarding your specific needs or questions
+subtitle: An opportunity to consult regarding your specific needs
 ---